richardwilkes/toolbox/README.md

 Command line handling.
 Provides the tool `genversion` for generating version numbers with an embedded date.

+## collection
+Provides type-safe sets for the various primitive types.

 ## desktop
 Desktop integration utilities.